This help centre article has been written for Koru Kids' Home Nursery service

 We do two reference checks for every Early Educator.

-One of these references must be from a manager or employer from within the past 5 years.
+One of these references must be from their current or most recent manager or employer from within the past 5 years.

 The other reference must be from someone who has seen them caring for children.